We performed a comparison between Red Hat OpenShift and VMware Tanzu Application Service based on real PeerSpot user reviews.

 More VMware Tanzu Application Service Pricing and Cost Advice →

-OpenShift is ranked 4th in PaaS Clouds with 53 reviews while VMware Tanzu Application Service is ranked 12th in PaaS Clouds with 4 reviews.
-OpenShift is rated 8.4, while VMware Tanzu Application Service is rated 8.8.
-The top reviewer of OpenShift writes "Provides us with the flexibility and efficiency of cloud-native stacks while enabling us to meet regulatory constraints".
+Red Hat OpenShift is ranked 4th in PaaS Clouds with 54 reviews while VMware Tanzu Application Service is ranked 13th in PaaS Clouds with 4 reviews.
+Red Hat OpenShift is rated 8.4, while VMware Tanzu Application Service is rated 8.8.
+The top reviewer of Red Hat OpenShift writes "Provides us with the flexibility and efficiency of cloud-native stacks while enabling us to meet regulatory constraints".
 On the other hand, the top reviewer of VMware Tanzu Application Service writes "A solution with a good GUI and the ability to integrate with other systems seamlessly".
-OpenShift is most compared with Amazon AWS, Pivotal Cloud Foundry, Microsoft Azure, Google Cloud and Azure Red Hat OpenShift, whereas VMware Tanzu Application Service is most compared with Microsoft Azure, Amazon AWS, Pivotal Cloud Foundry, Oracle Cloud Infrastructure (OCI) and Google Cloud.
-See our OpenShift vs. VMware Tanzu Application Service report.
+Red Hat OpenShift is most compared with Amazon AWS, Pivotal Cloud Foundry, Microsoft Azure, Azure Kubernetes Service (AKS) and Azure Red Hat OpenShift, whereas VMware Tanzu Application Service is most compared with Microsoft Azure, Amazon AWS, Pivotal Cloud Foundry, Google Cloud and Cloud Foundry.
+See our Red Hat OpenShift vs. VMware Tanzu Application Service report.

 See our list of best PaaS Clouds vendors.